Clay County, FL

 How to Reduce Mosquito Risk

-Remove standing water from buckets, toys, or flowerpots.
+- Remove standing water from buckets, toys, and flowerpots.

 Clay County Mosquito Control provides year-round service, including: